-While Amytal prescriptions are much less common nowadays, especially through the adoption of benzodiazepines as a suppressant for anxiety and sleep disorders, addiction rates to the drug are still active.
+While Amytal prescriptions are much less common nowadays, primarily through the adoption of benzodiazepines as a suppressant for anxiety and sleep disorders, addiction rates to the drug are still active.

 Amytal is still prescribed and administered by medical professionals for mental health and insomnia-like disorders.
 However, its presence is much higher through illegal consumption, violating medical credibility.